-In this wonderful role, I will get the opportunity to work with religiously diverse students and student organizations to foster a rich and vivacious environment of religious pluralism on this campus.
-Creating not only a sense of welcome, but also of deep belonging for students of various religious identities at Santa Clara.
+I'm honored to have the opportunity to work with religiously diverse students and student organizations to foster a rich environment of religious pluralism on this campus.
+Together we seek to create not only a sense of welcome, but also of deep belonging for students of various religious identities at Santa Clara.